JonathanWilbur/mueller-report/volume1.md

 Magnitsky Act group controlled by Veselnitskaya and the owner of Prevezon-offered to pay
 $90,000 of Samochornov's legal fees.
-771 At Veselnitskaya's request, the organization sent Samochornov a transcript of a Veselnitskaya press interview, and Samochornov understood that the organization would pay his legal fees only if ·he made statements consistent with Veselnitskaya's.
+771 At Veselnitskaya's request, the organization sent Samochornov a transcript of a Veselnitskaya press interview, and Samochornov understood that the organization would pay his legal fees only if he made statements consistent with Veselnitskaya's.
 772 Samochornov declined, telling the Office that he did not want to perjure himself.
 773 The individual who conveyed Veselnitskaya's request to Samochornov stated that he did not expressly condition payment on following Veselnitskaya's answers but, in hindsight,